Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: About seven years in the wild; between 10 and 15 years in captivity

-• Reproduction: After laying five to six eggs, the female Pacific blue-tailed skink buries her eggs under a few inches of soil
+• Reproduction: Oviparous.
+After laying five to six eggs, the female Pacific blue-tailed skink buries her eggs under a few inches of soil

-Native to Australia, Southeast Asia, Papua New Guinea, and the Solomon Islands, the Pacific blue-tailed skink has a vividly blue tail and cream-colored or light beige stripes extending along the sides of its body from the nose to the tail.
+Native to Southeast Asia, Papua New Guinea, and the Solomon Islands, the Pacific blue-tailed skink has a vividly blue tail and cream-colored or light beige stripes extending along the sides of its body from the nose to the tail.
 During their adult years, Pacific blue-tailed skinks turn darker in color and eventually lose their stripes.

 Younger skinks will have the brightest blue tails to avoid being captured.
-If a juvenile Pacific blue-tailed skink’s tail is grabbed by a predator that is attracted to the tail, this versatile skink will intentionally “lose” its tail, escape the predator and, later, regrow a new tail!
+If a juvenile Pacific blue-tailed skink’s tail is grabbed by a predator that is attracted to the tail, this versatile skink will intentionally “lose” its tail, escape the predator and later, regrow a new tail!

 4. Solomon Islands Skink